GammaSnaplight/Gammashine-for-Unity/README.md

 What does it include?

-⭐) GAM Gen2 (Gen 3 in development) - Gamma architecture modular.
+⭐) GAMGen2 (Gen3 in development) - Gamma architecture modular.
 The basic concept consists of the fact that everything is based on independent modules with wide functionality and consists of 5 pillars for building the entire project.

 0) RulecoreSupremind - It is essentially a regular system (mastermind), but it is a bit offshoot and allows you to play other systems.
 It also automatically allows you to save a little bit of performance due to the only working MonoBehaviour in the project.
 Although it should be noted that he is not the only MonoBehaviour by himself.
 1) Data - GAM uses the concept that data goes separately and can be manipulated and synchronized between different modules and systems using ready-made data for this.
 There is also a clear separation of what data is being done: